 There are few species lower on the advertisement food chain than the infomercial.
 The word connotes such lowbrow associations that even those within the infomercial industry prefer calling the 30-minute television segment “long-form” ads.

-But slice and dice it as you wish, this much-maligned advertising genre is being polished for a new brand of television viewer.
+But slice and dice it as you wish, this much-maligned advertising genre is being polished for a new brand of a television viewer.
 Move over you hawkers of Ginsu knives, chicken rotisseries, and Ab Rockers.
 Human-resources services and luxury car manufacturers are invading your realm.
 And their audience no longer consists of merely the half-dazed daytime bonbon nibblers and late-night couch potatoes.

 Proof that long-form ads are catching on: Last year, Mercedes-Benz premiered its first infomercial on national cable networks.
 Major online job site Monster.com debuted its first long-form ad, “The Monster Show,” on cable channels and local network affiliates nationwide.

 America Online partnered with Koninklijke Philips Electronics to create an infomercial touting the company’s set-top box device and AOL’s service.
 And Excite@Home, which aired its first infomercial quite a few years ago, has released subsequent infomercials each year and plans a new one this summer.